John5/TilePhlox/README.md

 After installation place your .mbtiles files in the mbtiles directory.
 Tip: if you don't want to keep them somewhere else you can also create a symbolic link.
 While at it you should set the file permissions so that PHP cannot write to the MBTiles-file.

-The tiles and meta data will be available under the following URLs:
+The tiles and metadata will be available under the following URLs:
 ```
 http://tiles.example.com/mbtiles/[name of your database]/[z]/[x]/[y].png
 http://tiles.example.com/metadata/[name of your database].json